How many Christians are there in Bhutan?

 What does persecution look like in Bhutan?

-In addition to converts from Buddhism, many Christians in Bhutan come from the Nepali minority.
-No Christian church in Bhutan has official government recognition—all Christians who worship together are technically worshiping illegally.
-Local authorities often refuse to issue Christians a “non-objection certificate,” which is needed for loan applications, registering property, applying for jobs and renewing their ID cards.
+All Christians who worship together are technically worshipping illegally, since Bhutan's government doesn't officially recognize any churches.
+Local authorities often refuse to issue Christians a "non-objection certificate," which is needed for loan applications, registering property, applying for jobs and renewing ID cards.

 How can you pray for Bhutan?